diasurgical/devilution/README.md

 - Left analog / DPad: move hero
 - Right analog: simulate mouse
-- A: attack nearby enemies, talk to towns people and merchants, pickup/place items in the inventory, OK while in main menu
+- A: attack nearby enemies, talk to townspeople and merchants, pickup/place items in the inventory, OK while in main menu
 - B: Select spell, back while in menus
-- X: pickup items, open chests and doors that are nearby, use item in the inventory
+- X: pickup items, open nearby chests and doors, use item in the inventory
 - Y: cast spell, delete character while in main menu
 - R1: use mana potion from belt
 - L1: use health item from belt